trolllabs/eduROV/docs/started.rst

 Displaying the video feed
 -------------------------
 There are two main parts needed in any edurov project.
-First, it's the python file that creates the :class:`WebMethod` class and starts serving the server.
+First, it's the python file that creates the :class:`~edurov.core.WebMethod` class and starts serving the server.
 Secondly, a index.html file that describes how the different objects will be displayed in the browser.